Quarter End Playbook

 The resulting transaction or pay adjustment can differ from the overall liability adjustment when funds have already been sent to the agency and cannot be refunded directly to the employer.

-• If Check still holds the funds for a given tax and they exceed the amount due, Check can refund the employer.
+• If Check still holds the funds for a given tax and they exceed the amount due, Check will refund the employer.

 • If Check no longer holds the funds, the amount will be over-reported on the return so that the agency can process a refund.